babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/finality-providers/finality-provider.md

 Key = <finality-provider-key-name>

 # Chain id of the chain to connect to
-# Please confirm the Babylon Chain ID from our rpc node. https://rpc.testnet3.babylonchain.io/status
+# Please verify the `ChainID` from the Babylon RPC node https://rpc.testnet3.babylonchain.io/status
 ChainID = bbn-test-3

 # RPC Address of Babylon node